osolliec/o-gameshells/README.md

 - `npm run lint` to check for linting issues.
 - `npm run lint-fix` to fix automatically 'fixable' linting issues.
+- `npm run test` to execute the test.

 # Areas of improvements - If I had more time